FabricTOC/FabricTOC/docs/AdminGuide/KeyConcepts/IdentityandTrustedMembership.md

 **To enable authentication and encrypted communications**, a principal can use a pair of cryptographically related keys. **One of these keys is public and can be widely shared, while the other key is private, and absolutely must not be shared**.
 Finally, the keys have a unique mathematical relationship to each other such that the private key can be used to transform information that only the public key can interpret, and vice-versa.

-**This unique relationship between a public-private key pair is the bit of cryptographic magic that makes secure communications possible**.
-For the purposes of authentication, Mary can use her private key to create a small, unique data signature from an arbitrarily large amount of data, which can only be verified Mary's public key.
-And for the purposes encryption, Mary's public key can be used by anyone in a PKI to create a secret encoding of data for Mary that can only be transformed back to its original form by Mary's private key.
+**This unique relationship between a public-private key pair is the cryptographic magic that makes secure communications possible**.
+To do this, Mary uses her private key to create a small, unique data signature from an arbitrarily large amount of data which can only be verified by Mary's public key.
+To allow messages to be encoded such that only Mark can decrypt then, Mary's public key can be used by anyone in a PKI to create a secret encoding of data that can only be transformed back to its original form by Mary's private key.

 ## Certificate Authorities